-Despite the worldwide enthusiasm and commitment to sustainability reporting, stakeholders have raised concerns regarding the reliability and transparency of the sustainability reports submitted companies.
-According to the Global Investor Survey conducted by [7], 94% of investors believe that companies' sustainability performance reports often include unsubstantiated claims.
-Such claims are indicative of greenwashing, a practice where companies misrepresent their sustainability efforts or downplay their environmental impacts [8].
+Despite the worldwide enthusiasm and commitment to sustainability reporting, stakeholders have raised concerns regarding the reliability and transparency of the sustainability reports submitted by companies.
+According to the Global Investor Survey conducted by [10], 94% of investors sustainability believe that companies' performance reports often include unsubstantiated claims.
+Such claims are indicative of greenwashing, a practice where companies misrepresent their sustainability efforts or downplay their negative environmental impacts [11].

 Alongside about concerns greenwashing, stakeholders have become increasingly worried about the reliability of sustainability reports due to the multitude of standards and frameworks that guide the preparation of these reports, each serving different purposes.
-This fragmentation of standards, chosen differently by companies, results in less comparable sustainability reports [9].
-Below is an overview of the standards and frameworks utilized by companies globally, as well as specifically in preparing sustainability Indonesia, for reports:
+This fragmentation of standards, chosen differently by companies, results in less comparable sustainability reports [12].
+Below is an overview of the standards and frameworks utilized by companies globally, as well as specifically in Indonesia, for preparing sustainability reports:

 Figure 1.
-Landscape of Standards and Framework Usage Source: [9]
+Landscape of Standards and Framework Usage Source: [12]

-With a variety of conditions, risks, and challenges, to the sustainable submitted by the Company, stakeholders need assurances related to the reliability of the information presented in the sustainable report, among others: assurance of the relevance of the report, comparability, faithful representation, consistency, and timely presentation.
+With a variety of conditions, risks, and challenges, to the sustainable report submitted by the Company, stakeholders need assurances related to the reliability of the information presented in the sustainable report, among others: assurance of the relevance of the report, comparability, faithful representation, consistency, and timely presentation.
 These things are needed so that stakeholders or report users can make the right decisions.

 The provision of assurance services on sustainable reports is intended to increase the credibility and integrity of the report and to increase stakeholder confidence in making decisions.
 The decision to perform assurance is not a costless consideration, especially with the voluntary nature of assurance.
-This causes several determinants that may be the driving force to use assurance sustainability reports [10].
+This causes several determinants that may be the driving force to use assurance on sustainability reports [13].

 One of the external auditors who can provide assurance services is the Public Accountant through the Public Accounting Firm.
-A Public Accountant is a professional met the requirements recognition to provide assurance and nonassurance services to the public, stakeholders, and the Company.
+A Public Accountant is a professional has met the requirements and who recognition to provide assurance and nonassurance services to the public, stakeholders, and the Company.